 |1 Derivatives are represented with their underlying economic exposure.

-2 Investments in listed and unlisted real estate companies are exempt from this restriction.
+2 Equity investments in listed and unlisted real estate companies are exempt from this restriction.

 |Market risk||1.25 percentage points expected relative volatility for the fund's investments||0.3|